 20. Take a Scenic Drive

 If you’re looking for an intergenerational activity for grandparents with limited mobility as well as napping kids, take a scenic drive to someone new this winter.
-Whether you visit your town’s drive-thru holidays lights spectacular like Austin’s Trail of Lights or drive Shendahoh Valley’s stunning Skyline Drive, pile in the car for epic views and winter wildlife spotting in your region.
+Whether you visit your town’s drive-thru holiday lights spectacular like Austin’s Trail of Lights or drive Shendahoh Valley’s stunning Skyline Drive, pile in the car for epic views and winter wildlife spotting in your region.

 21. Rent a Mountain Cabin